 Piano technicians can earn the Registered Piano Technicians (RPT) credential from the Piano Technicians Guild by passing exams in piano tuning, maintenance, and repair.

 In order to evaluate whether a piano is in tune, technicians should be able to play the instrument.
 They should also have good musical pitch and be able to sing or hum a note in tune.
 Manual dexterity is required for repairs, and good customer service skills are necessary for working with clients.

 Career and Economic Outlook

 Piano technicians can work for themselves or for piano retailers or manufacturers.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment growth for musical instrument repairers and tuners is expected to increase by just 4% between 2014 and 2024, a slower than average rate when compared to other occupations.
-According to the BLS, musical instrument repairers and workers earned median annual salaries of $35,660 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment growth for musical instrument repairers and tuners is expected to increase by just 1% between 2016 and 2026, a little to no change when compared to other occupations.
+According to the BLS, musical instrument repairers and workers earned median annual salaries of $36,530 in May 2017.

 Alternate Career Options

 Consider these other options in the field of sales and home entertainment:

 Professionals who install and repair home entertainment equipment can work with audio or stereo systems, musical instruments, televisions, or video systems.
 A non-degree award in a relevant field of training is often required for employment.
 According to the BLS, between 2016 and 2026, little to no change in jobs is expected for entertainment system installers and repairers nationwide.
 As of May 2017, professionals in this line of work earned median annual wages of $37,190, as reported by the BLS.